roninkelt/rpgx_cgd/_posts/2014-01-04-installing-jekyll-for-windows.md

         1. In the lower right of your Toolbar click to show hidden icons
         2. Right click View Keys for Pageant (the icon looks like a monitor wearing a hat)
         3. Add Key
-        4. Open the .ppk file you just emailed.
+        4. Select the .ppk file you just emailed.
         5. Close Pageant
     9. I'll email you when your key has been added.

-4. Clone the repository once I've added you.

-    1. Clone/New from the toolbar -
-    2. Source path/ url: git@github.com:roninkelt/rpgx_cgd.git
-    3. Destination is likely to be somewhere in your Documents library

-##Step 8: set up and start Jekyll
+##Step 8: set up Jekyll

-1. If this is your first contribution to the project, and you just downloaded the repository select the repository you want to edit and make a branch using the Branch toolbar button.
-Use your username for the branch name.

-2. If this isn't your first contribution or it's been a while since you've cloned the repository, click on Pull on the toolbar and then select the branch with your username.
-Skip to step 5.

-3. in Sourcetree, open a Terminal using the toolbar.
+1. in Sourcetree, select the correct project and open a Terminal using the toolbar.

-4. install the correct environment for jekyll.
+2. install the correct environment for jekyll.

         >bundle install